James McCracken, LCSW

 • Client Resources

-• Client Portal
+• NCTP Client Portal

-James McCracken, MSW, LCSW, DCSW
+James McCracken, MSW, LCSW

-I am a Licensed Clinical Social Worker, ICEEFT-Certified Emotionally Focused Therapy Practitioner and Supervisor, Certified Discernment Counselor and NASW-Diplomat of Clinical Social Work.
-I have dedicated my career to helping people grow, heal, and seek change in their lives that is culturally-sensitive and personally meaningful.
-I believe that even when circumstances appear bleak or relationships seem to be on their last leg there is hope for healing, growth and change.
+I am a Licensed Clinical Social Worker, ICEEFT-Certified Emotionally Focused Therapy (EFCT & EFFT) Practitioner and Supervisor, Certified Accelerated Experiential Dynamic Psychotherapy (AEDP) Practitioner and Supervisor-in-Training, and Certified Discernment Counselor.
+I have dedicated my career to helping people grow, heal, and seek change in their lives that is culturally-responsive and personally meaningful.

 I was raised in Birmingham, Alabama, and have lived all over the United States, having served as a counselor, clinical social worker, and therapist in community settings with a many different populations who have experienced a variety of problems including: